diwako/diwako_cbrn/README.md

 # diwako_cbrn

 Mission script to add an arcadey CBRN machanic into an Arma mission.
 This script is not meant to be realistic, as breathing in 2 seconds of some bad smell air causing death is not fun on a gameplay level.
-However you can tune doen the max CBRN damage to get this effect if your really wish!\
+However you can tune down the max CBRN damage to get this effect if your really wish!\
 CBRN threats are abstracted into 4 threat levels which are color coded by green, yellow, orange and red.

 Threat level diagram, all threats level requirements stack: